rich-s-d/Python-3-/README.md

 else:
     print("Yay, the file exists!")
 ```
-To make paths compatible in all operating systems, ie., /\, use:
+To make paths compatible in all operating systems (windows uses the opposite slash to everythin else) use:
 ```py
 from pathlib import Path